 I should be asleep...and I was in bed, but started thinking and decided to come downstairs, open up a beer and write.
 Yes, I'm drinking and writing, don't judge.

-A few days ago I was updating my photography website and came across the think at the very bottom for my personal blog.
+A few days ago I was updating my photography website and came across the link at the very bottom for my personal blog.
 I started this blog when I had Peyton, and I couldn't believe how much my world was turned upside down by having her.
 I wanted to share my experiences with everyone.

 Hindsight I tell you.